-Because of these and other professional experiences, Mr. Ringo possesses extensive knowledge of our business and industry and experience in senior leadership, financial audit, business development, public company board service, governance, financing and capital markets and corporate operations.
+Name Age (as of 04/13/2020) Director Since Business Experience development, public company board service, governance, financing and capital markets and corporate operations.
 Among other experience, qualifications, attributes and skills, Mr. Ringo's extensive management experience in the pharmaceutical industry and experience in the capital markets, as well as his experience serving on the boards of directors of public pharmaceutical companies and on the boards of directors of several private pharmaceutical companies, led to the conclusion of our Board that he should serve as a director due to our business and structure.